discourse/discourse-perspective-api/README.md

-# Discourse Etiquette plugin
+# Discourse Perspective plugin
-This plugin flags toxic post by Google's Perspective API.
+This plugin flags toxic posts using Google's Perspective API.

 ## Installation

-Follow the directions at [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) using https://github.com/discourse/discourse-etiquette.git as the repository URL.
+Follow the directions at [Install a Plugin](https://meta.discourse.org/t/install-a-plugin/19157) using https://github.com/discourse/discourse-perspective-api.git as the repository URL.

 ## Authors